BuilDani/BuilDani/README.md

 # Hello I'm BuilDani, aka Dani
 **`I'm a technology enthusiast who loves programming, developing, and fixing things`**

 I started my jorney learning by myself, I went for knowledge of programming and the ramifications it had.
-I got an special care for the Ctrio`(C, C++ and C#)`, engaged in others languages as I wanted to enter other projetcs, learned Python, Node.JS, Lua, Java and someothers.
+I got an special care for `(C++ and C#)`, engaged in others languages as I wanted to enter other projetcs, learned Python, Node.JS, Lua, Java and someothers.

 ---
 If you want see my professional Portfolio where I list my capabilities and what I know by bussines